krepoli/CS-330/README.md

 }
 ```

-**Important Details:**
+### Important Details

-* Functions must be declared before they are called
+* Functions must be declared before they are called.
-* C++ supports recursive functions
+* C++ supports **recursive functions.**
-* Multiple parameters of different data types can be passed into a function
+* Functions can accept **multiple parameters of different data types.**
-* Multiple values can be returned at the same time using **pair**
+* Multiple values can be returned at the same time using `pair`
+* C++ is **pass-by-value**

-* C++ is **pass-by-value**: the caller and the callee have 2 independent variables with the same value
+    * The caller and the callee each have independent copies of variables.

-* Arguments, parameters, and local variables declared within a function are stored in the stack during execution
+* Arguments, parameters, and local variables are stored on the stack during execution.
-* Pointers are stored through a reference to a heap on the stack (pointer stored in stack, value stored on heap)
+* Pointers: the pointer itself is stored on the stack and the data it points to is stored on the heap
-* Side-effects are possible and there are no guard rails against them
+* **Side-effects are possible** and there are no guard rails against them

-**Scope of Variables:**

-* **Local Scope** - can only be accessed within the function it is created in
+### Variables Scope

+**Local Scope**
+* Variables declared inside a function.
+* Accessible only within that function.

-* **Global Scope** - can be accessed anywhere
+**Global Scope**
+* Variables declared outside all functions.
+* Accessible from anywhere in the program.

-* variables with the same name inside and outside of a function will be treated as 2 separate variables
+Variables with the same name inside and outside of a function are treated as 2 separate variables.

+### Example Code

 **[View my Commented Code Here](Functions.cpp)**